KlutzyBubbles/lego-micropython-extension/docs/startinstall.rst

     - The bricks program folder
     - Any machine the brick can run code from

-Doing this will cause the brick methods to potentially be ovverriden and severly affect the bricks performance or general use :mod:`pip install [--user] --upgrade lego-mp-skeleton` with the [] meaning optional
+Doing this will cause the brick methods to potentially be overriden and severly affect the bricks performance or prevent any program from running on the brick.

+use :mod:`pip install [--user] --upgrade lego-mp-skeleton` to install the skeleton with the [] being optional